SuperBearAdventure/shicka/readme.md

 - `?roadmap` gives the link to the todo list of the game on `trello.com`

-- `?speedrun` gives the link to the game on `speedrun.com`
+- `?store` gives the links to the online stores of the game on `shop.spreadshirt.net` and `shop.spreadshirt.com`

-- `?tracker` gives the link to the issue tracker of the game on `trello.com`
+- `?tracker` gives the links to the issue trackers of the game on `github.com` and `trello.com`

-- `?trailer` gives the link to the trailer of the game on `youtube.com`
+- `?trailer` gives the links to the trailers of the game on `www.youtube.com`

-- `?update` checks the latest release of the game on `play.google.com` and `itunes.apple.com`
+- `?update` checks the latest releases of the game on `play.google.com` and `itunes.apple.com`

 ### Feeds

-- The latest world records of the game on `speedrun.com` are regularly published in the dedicated channel
+- The latest world records of the game on `www.speedrun.com` are regularly published in the `#🏅records` channel

 ### Triggers

-- Some suggestions that violate the rule 7 will be flagged as such in the dedicated channel
+- Some suggestions that violate the rule 7 will be flagged as such in the `#🤔suggestions` channel